-This Intel® Media SDK tutorial sample operates in the exact same way as the previous tutorial sample, "simple_4_vpp_resize_procamp" except that it is using D3D memory surfaces.
+This Intel® Media SDK tutorial sample operates in the exact same way as the previous tutorial sample, "simple_4_vpp_resize_denoise" except that it is using video memory surfaces.

-Like the "simple_2_decode" tutorial sample this sample supports both Microsoft DirectX* 9 and DirectX* 11.
-For more details on this topic please refer to "simple_2_decode" sample description.
+For more details on using video memory please refer to "simple_2_decode" sample description.

-- Like the encode workloads discussed earlier (such as “simple_3_encode_d3d”), Intel Media SDK uses a polling mechanism, via VPP Query, to determine if the GPU has fully processed the frame.The GPU is queried every 1ms until the frame is ready.
-Since the current workload is synchronous the SyncOperation() call will wait until the next VPP Query which results in quite a long segment of inactivity (see “A” in the trace above).
+Like the encode workloads discussed earlier (such as “simple_3_encode_vmem”), Intel Media SDK uses a polling mechanism, via VPP Query, to determine if the GPU has fully processed the frame.The GPU is queried every 1ms until the frame is ready.
+Since the current workload is synchronous the SyncOperation() call will wait until the next VPP Query which can cause large gaps in GPU execution.

-This tutorial sample is found in the tutorial samples package under the name "simple_4_vpp_resize_procamp_d3d".
+This tutorial sample is found in the tutorial samples package under the name "simple_4_vpp_resize_denoise_vmem".
 The code is extensively documented with inline comments detailing each step required to setup and execute the use case.